Huijari/guth/README.md

     }

 ## Notice
-This package is under development, changes to the api may occur.
+This package isn't under development.

 ## Meta
 Distributed under the MIT license.
 See ``LICENSE`` for more information.